huggingface/leaderboards/docs/source/en/leaderboards/building_page.md

 You should copy the two spaces and the two datasets to your org to get started with your own leaderboard!

-### Setting up the front end
+### Setting up the frontend

-To get started on your own front end leaderboard, you will need to edit 2 files:
+To get started on your own frontend leaderboard, you will need to edit 2 files:
 - src/envs.py to define your own environment variable (like the org name in which this has been copied)
-- src/about.py with the tasks and number of few_shots you want for your tasks
+- src/about.py with the tasks and number of few-shots you want for your tasks

 ### Setting up fake results to initialize the leaderboard

-Once this is done, you need to edit the "fake results" file to fit the format of your tasks: in the sub dictionary `results`, replace task_name1 and metric_name by the correct values you defined in Tasks above.
+Once this is done, you need to edit the "fake results" file to fit the format of your tasks: in the sub dictionary `results`, replace task_name1 and metric_name by the correct values you defined in tasks above.
 ```
     "results": {
         "task_name1": {